-Provide traffic signal maintenance to 88 traffic signals and strive to keep approximately 11,200 streetlights working.
-Approximately 9,700 streetlights are owned and maintained by PG&E and service requests for PG&E-owned lights are routed to them.
-The street lighting section maintains approximately 1,530 City-owned streetlights, approximately 750 decorative style lights, and the remaining 780 are standard cobra head style lights.
+Provide traffic signal maintenance to 88 traffic signals and strive to keep approximately 11,400 streetlights working.
+Approximately 9,850 of these streetlights are owned and maintained by PG&E, and service requests for PG&E-owned lights are routed to them.
+The street lighting section maintains approximately 1,550 City-owned streetlights, of which approximately 750 are decorative style lights, and the remaining 800 are standard cobra head style lights.